 43. Colorcinch

 Colorcinch is a simple yet powerful photo editor that lets you create stunning visual content for your blog and social media posts.
-You can tweak your photos with hundreds of unique effects/filters, add texts and overlays, and play around with its collection of vector graphics and icons.
+You can tweak your photos with hundreds of unique effects/filters, add texts and overlays, and play around with its vector graphics and icons.
 Colorcinch can also help you clarify your images and get them looking professional in a few clicks.
 The tool has a very intuitive interface, and designing is as simple as dragging and dropping.
-By using this platform to create custom visuals, you can develop a memorable brand image.
+Using this platform to create custom visuals can help you develop a memorable brand image.

 45. Google Drive